 5. Pick up the Phone

-You won’t need to waste time on a prospect that will be on vacation for the next three weeks—you’ll already know when to try them again.
+You won’t need to waste time on a prospect who will be on vacation for the next three weeks—you’ll already know when to try them again.

 6. Stop Stalking Your Inbox

-Another benefit of sales automation is the ability to track the life cycle of forms and documents and send you reminders when they are completed or ready for review.
+Another benefit of sales automation is tracking the life cycle of forms and documents and sending you reminders when they are completed or ready for review.

 It can be frustrating to send reminder after reminder when you need someone to review a document or complete a form.